Digital Maturity Framework

 Digital is seen as key to success and incorporated into everything.

-Digital is the principal way to engage supporters and achieve the mission.
+Digital is the principal way to engage supporters and advance our mission.

 02. Leadership